 - Feature evolution: New technologies (like edge computing) require algorithm updates

-We're continuously improving the system.
+We are improving the system continually.
 Version 3.0, launching next quarter, will include container-based testing for better consistency and expanded security scanning.

 Using HostScore Effectively

 HostScore is a starting point, not the final word.
-Here's how to use it effectively:
+Use it like this:

-Scores 8.0+ indicate excellent providers worth considering.
-Scores 6.0-7.9 suggest decent options with specific strengths or weaknesses.
-Anything below 6.0 requires careful evaluation—there might be specific use cases where they work, but tread carefully.
+Scores 8.0+ indicate excellent providers worth shortlisting.
+Scores 6.0-7.9 suggest decent options with clear strengths or weaknesses.
+Anything below 6.0 needs careful evaluation, there might be specific use cases where they fit, but tread carefully.

 Always read the score breakdown.
 A host with a 7.5 overall might score 9.0 on performance but 4.0 on support.
-If you're comfortable managing technical issues yourself, that could be perfect.
-If you need hand-holding, look elsewhere.
+If you are comfortable handling technical issues yourself, that could be ideal.
+If you want hand-holding, look elsewhere.

-Check our hosting directory to compare scores across providers, or use our matching tool to find hosts optimized for your specific requirements.
-For specialized needs, our category pages like best WordPress hosting and best VPS hosting show top-scoring providers in each segment.
+Check our hosting directory to compare scores across providers, or use our matching tool to find hosts tuned to your requirements.
+For specialised needs, our category pages like best WordPress hosting and best VPS hosting show top-scoring providers in each segment.

 The Bottom Line

 HostScore cuts through hosting marketing by focusing on measurable performance data.
-It's not perfect, but it's honest—and in an industry built on exaggerated claims, that's revolutionary.
+It is not perfect, but it is honest, and in an industry built on exaggerated claims, that matters.

-We built this algorithm because choosing hosting shouldn't require a PhD in system administration.
+We built this algorithm because choosing hosting should not require a PhD in system administration.
 The numbers tell the real story, and now you know exactly how we calculate them.